lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 ### We want to:

 1. Load that data into memory in Python,
-2. Calculate the average weight of the animals for all species.
+2. Calculate the average weight of all individuals sampled, by species.
 3. Plot the average weights by species and perhaps by plot too.

 We can automate the process above, using Python programming.
-It's efficient to spend this time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format.
+It's efficient to spend time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format.
 This makes our methods easily reproducible.
 We can also easily share our code with colleagues and they can replicate the same analysis.

 # Reading Data Using Pandas CSV
 We will begin by locating and reading our survey data.
 The data are in CSV format.
 We can use Pandas `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).